shady831213/mynachos/README.md

 *MemMap* is used for allocing page and maintain a *inverted page table*.
 The *inverted page table* is a *Page* type array indexed by ppn. *Page* can mapped to a specific *AddressMapping* implementation.
 All user process maintain an *AddressMapping* table indexed by vpn.

 ## About proj4
 Modified protocal described in [here](https://people.eecs.berkeley.edu/~kubitron/cs162/Nachos/net-proto/spec.html).The difference is closing handshakes which is implemented by 4-steps instead of 3-steps.
-And *State Pattern* is
+And *State Pattern* is used to implement the protocal.